Knight-X/bayesian_nn/README.md

 When making predictions, the model takes in account all weight configurations according to its posterior distribution.
 In practice the expectation could be approximated through Monte Carlo.

-In addition, the posterior distribution of the weights could be approximated through variational inference, where the evidence/variational lower bound (or negative variational free energy) is optimized so that the KL-divergence between the approximate and true posterior is minimized.
+In addition, the posterior distribution of the weights could be approximated through variational inference, where the evidence/variational lower bound (or negative variational free energy) is optimized so that the KL-divergence from the approximate to true posterior is minimized.

 ## Layers
 bayesian_nn primarily provides the user with the flexibility of stacking neural net layers where weights follow an approximate posterior distribution.
+But layers could degrade to MAP or ordinary point-estimation if no distribution is specified.
 <!--
 Pre-implemented layers include: